COVID-19 LFT cheat the tests with soft drinks

 covid rapid test

-The liquid is absorbed by the nitrocellulose strip and "touches" the gold and antibodies.
-The positive progeny sticks to the antibody gold and passes through a second set of antibodies.
-The virus then binds to both sets of antibodies displaying a duplex in the test, essentially indicating that whoever did the test is positive for the coronavirus.
+The fluid is absorbed by the nitrocellulose strip and "rests" on the gold and antibodies.
+The positive son sticks me to the gold of the antibodies and goes through a second set of antibodies.
+The virus then binds to both antibody sets by displaying a double line in the test, effectively indicating that whoever did the test is positive for the coronavirus.

 So how can a soft drink cause a red line to appear?